Save money and time with proper maintenance

 Although a cleaning regiment needs to be put in place, we don’t recommend a specific cleaning regiment as every process is different.
 Identical processes in different areas could require vastly different cleaning regiments due to variations in water mineral content and quality.
 We recommend consulting with your local chemical supplier to determine the best CIP concentration, temperature and duration.

 At regular intervals, inspect the interior and exterior of tubes and assess condition.
 Failure to keep all tubes clean may, in time, result in termination of flow, which can lead to tube leaks and ruptures.

 - Fouling Assessment

-If it is necessary to use scrapers to remove build-up, care must be exercised to ensure the blade is not sharp enough to cute the metal of the tubes.
+If it is necessary to use scrapers or brushes to remove build-up, care must be exercised to ensure the tool is not sharp enough to cut the metal of the tubes.

 Proper handling when removing tube bundles for inspection or cleaning must be exercised to ensure the tube bundle is not damaged.
 Tubes are small and constructed of relatively thin material.
 Once removed, tube bundles should be properly supported with cradles located under the baffles.

 Keep your shell and tube heat exchangers safe and performant through a regular maintenance schedule.

 (800) 767-6720 ext.
 115